-Can disclaimers or GP letters be used to not wear hearing protection?
+Can disclaimers be used to not wear hearing protection?

-Key points on disclaimers or GP letters being used to avoid wearing hearing protection
+Key points on disclaimers being used to avoid wearing hearing protection

 The duty to wear hearing protection in an area identified as a mandatory hearing protection zone is absolute.
 There are no exemptions given for this in either the Control of Noise at Work Regulations 2005 or in the HSE’s L108 Controlling Noise at Work (Third Edition).